Connect with others who understand.

 • Chronic lung disease

 Almost 30 percent of those with MS had either high cholesterol or high blood pressure.
 Up to 20 percent had some form of gastrointestinal disorder.
-Thyroid disease was present in 12 percent to 17 percent, and anxiety, depression, and chronic lung disease were each present in 7 percent to 15 percent of those studied.
-All those conditions are associated with a decrease in life expectancy.
+Thyroid disease was present in 12 percent to 17 percent of people with MS, and anxiety, depression, and chronic lung disease were each present in 7 percent to 15 percent of those studied.
+All of these conditions are associated with a decrease in life expectancy.

 Ask your doctor whether lifestyle changes may improve any risk factors that influence your outlook.

-For most people with MS, DMTs will be taken long-term to modify the immune system and help control the chronic autoimmune disease.
-If you’ve tried one or more DMTs but continued to have MS relapses or had trouble sticking with the treatment, other options may work better for you.
+Most people with MS take DMTs long term.
+These drugs help control the immune system, which overreacts and attacks healthy tissue in autoimmune diseases such as MS. If you’ve tried one or more DMTs but continued to have MS relapses or had trouble sticking with the treatment, talk to your doctor about your treatment options.

 Manage Comorbid Conditions